-Proposal Receipt Deadline: April 14, 2016
+Project Proposal Receipt Deadline: April 18, 2017

-The National Endowment for the Arts requires organizations to submit their proposals electronically through Grants.gov, the federal government's online application system.
-The Grants.gov system must receive your validated and accepted proposal no later than 11:59 p.m., Eastern Time, on the deadline date above.
-We strongly recommend that you submit your application by April 5, 2016 to give yourself ample time to resolve any problems that you might encounter.
+Organizations must submit their proposals electronically through Grants.gov, the federal government's online application system.
+The Grants.gov system must receive your validated and accepted proposal no later than 11:59 p.m.
+Eastern Time on the deadline date above.
+We strongly recommend that you submit your application by April 8, 2017 to give yourself ample time to resolve any problems that you might encounter.